ibalampanis/seip-mlops-lab/README.md

 # Software Engineering in Practice | Machine Learning & MLOps Lab

-This repository contains additional lecture slides for the Programming II course.
-Slides are created using [reveal.js](https://revealjs.com/), a framework for creating beautiful interactive slide decks.

 ## Corpus Description

 The slides present an overview of a lecture focused on the fundamentals of Machine Learning (ML) and Machine Learning Operations (MLOps).
 The main objective is to give participants a solid understanding of ML basics and the processes involved in bringing ML models into production through MLOps.
 The lecture is structured into several key sections: